 In this paper you will think about the entertainment media.
 Often, popular music, entertainment television and movies contain political messages/themes that promote one side or another in a conflict of values.
 In the first half of the paper you will choose a political message from television, movies or music with which you have DISAGREED and explain why.
 You must specify the song, movie or episode of the program with which you disagreed and explain why in detail.
+Then, choose a political message from television, movies or music with which you are straight of the program with which you disagreed and explain why in detail.
 Then, choose a political message from television, movies or music with which you have AGREED and explain why in detail.
 The only sources you need to use are the elements of the media about which you are writing, but if you use other sources you must cite those.